-Since 2015, the University of Arizona School of Journalism has helped host the Journalism on Screen series at The Loft Cinema, 3233 E. Speedway.
+Since 2015, the University of Arizona School of Journalism has co-hosted the Journalism on Screen series at The Loft Cinema, 3233 E. Speedway.
 Other sponsors are the UA College of Social and Behavioral Sciences, the Arizona Daily Star, the Arizona Daily Wildcat/UA-TV3, The New York Times and Arizona Inn.

-The series, organized by professors William Schmidt and Nancy Sharkey, features Q-and-A sessions with journalists and writers after the screenings.
+The series, organized by professors William Schmidt and Nancy Sharkey, with help from The Loft's Jeff Yanc, features Q-and-A sessions with journalists and writers after the screenings.
 Schmidt and Sharkey are both former editors at The New York Times.

-• Sunday, March 5, 2 p.m.: “The Killing Fields” and a Q&A with Craig Whitney, former foreign correspondent and Foreign Editor of The New York Times, and Joe Sharkey, adjunct professor at the School of Journalism.
-Joe and Craig served together in Vietnam, as members of the same U.S. Navy unit.
-“The Killing Fields” (1984) won three Oscars, and tells the story of journalists trapped in Cambodia during Pol Pot’s bloody ascension.
-Sam Waterson plays the late New York Times foreign correspondent Sydney Schanberg, and Haing Ngor is Dith Pran, Schanberg’s assistant.
-After successfully escaping Cambodia, Dith joined The New York Times staff as a photographer.
+• March 5, 2017: “The Killing Fields.”
+Craig Whitney, former foreign correspondent and Foreign Editor of The New York Times, and adjunct professor Joe Sharkey analyzed the film and took questions.
+The two served together in Vietnam, as members of the same U.S. Navy unit.
+“The Killing Fields” (1984) won three Oscars, and tells the story of journalists Sydney Schanberg (Sam Waterson) and Dith Pran (Haing Ngor), who were trapped in Cambodia during Pol Pot’s bloody ascension.
+See the trailer.

 • Jan.
 22, 2017: "The Natural."
 See the Q&A with Arizona Daily Star sports columnist Greg Hansen and screenwriter Will Conroy followed the 1984 film, directed by Barry Levinson and starring Robert Redford as baseball player Roy Hobbs and Robert Duvall as sports writer Max Mercy.
 Hansen analyzed the film and talked about UA basketball, including the Alonzo Trier story.
 See the trailer.

 • Nov.
 14, 2016: "All the King's Men."
-See the Q&A with David Cay Johnston, a Pulitzer Prize-winning reporter and author of "The Making of Donald Trump."
+See the Q&A with David Cay Johnston, a Pulitzer Prize-winning reporter and author of "The Making of Donald Trump," and J-school Professor Nancy Sharkey.
 Johnston spoke about a pending Trump administration after the screening of the Oscar-winning 1949 film, which is about the rise and fall of a corrupt politician who retains power with a populist appeal.
 See the trailer.

 • Sept.
 25, 2016: "Spotlight."
 The Oscar-winning 2015 drama was followed by an onstage discussion with journalist and former Boston Globe publisher Richard Gilman, a UA journalism alum who was at the helm of the Globe during the Pulitzer Prize-winning investigation depicted in the film.
 See the trailer.

 • Aug.
 23, 2016: "The Witness."
-See the Q&A with School of Journalism Director David Cuillier, professor Nancy Sharkey and The Loft's Jeff Yanc.
+See the Q&A with School of Journalism Professors David Cuillier and Nancy Sharkey and The Loft's Jeff Yanc.
 See the trailer.

 • March 24, 2016: "Citizenfour."
-See the Q&A with Glenn Greenwald, journalist and advocate.
+See the Q&A with Glenn Greenwald, journalist and advocate, and J-school Professor David Cuillier.
 Greenwald's work with the Guardian on Edward Snowden's leak of classified documents was rewarded with a Pulitzer, and the film also won as Oscar as best documentary.
 See the trailer.

 • Nov.
 12, 2015: "Broadcast News."
 Q&A with Alessandra Stanley, former TV critic of The New York Times.
 See the trailer.